canonical/open-documentation-academy/multipass/Linux.md

 Mounts:         --
 ```

-Let’s take the IP address starting with “10” and paste it into our browser, then add a colon and the portainer default port, 9000, like this: 10.115.5.235:9000.
+Let's take the IP address starting with "10" and paste it into our browser, then add a colon and the portainer default port, 9000, like this: 10.115.5.235:9000.
 This will take us to the Portainer login page, where we can set a username and password.

 ![|720x543](https://assets.ubuntu.com/v1/75a164a1-mp-linux-5.png)

-From there, let’s select a local docker environment.
+From there, let's select a local docker environment.

 ![|720x601](https://assets.ubuntu.com/v1/ee3ff308-mp-linux-6.png)

-From there, we can click into the newly created “local” docker endpoint, navigate to the app templates page, and select NGINX
+From there, we can click into the newly created "local" docker endpoint, navigate to the app templates page, and select NGINX

 ![|720x460](https://assets.ubuntu.com/v1/86be3eae-mp-linux-7.png)